aphilip97/truepill-pharmacy-stock-kata/README.md

 Transpile the app from TypeScript to JavaScript using `npm run build`.
 The output will be in the `build/` folder.

-You can run `npm run build:watch` during development to type check on save.
+You can run `npm run build:watch` during development to type-check on save.

 ## Usage